 As one would assume from an arcade-styled game, any attempt at a genuine story would be something of an afterthought.
 It includes characters, namely one who’s influenced to set out on a journey and another who gives them a reason to, which the game follows after every boss battle, occurring after every ten stages.
 In nutshell form, a fox-like(?) creature named Tira, who’s seeking a recipe for an ancient sweet, comes across a talking glove who reveals to her that her search is valid.
 Said glove gives the fox the ability to shoot a chain-like whip that latches onto enemies and shoots her like a catapult while sporting a high-flying kick.
 The adventure starts soon thereafter.

-Developments within the story are presented through stillshot cutscenes accompanied by text; its largest developments come in the form of getting closer to obtaining the ultimate recipe.
+Developments within Whip!
+Whip!‘s story are presented through stillshot cutscenes accompanied by text; its largest developments come in the form of getting closer to obtaining the ultimate recipe.
 The picturebook-esque style is more reminiscent of SNES-era Disney games, though, for the nature of its parts, it suits the game well.
-With chibi-styled character designs, a focus on sweets, a simple gameplay palette, and a colorful variety of settings, there's room for comparisons to Kirby as a franchise, as well.
-Though that's also to say that the story isn't particularly complex—or really that interesting.
+With chibi-styled character designs, a focus on sweets, a simple gameplay palette, and a colorful variety of settings, there’s room for comparisons to Kirby as a franchise, as well.
+Though that’s also to say that the story isn’t particularly complex—or really that interesting.
 Most of the time I skimmed the dialogue of the cutscenes, wanting to get back to the croissant of the game.
-It's essentially a bare minimum story that sets itself up just for the sake of having a story to follow.
-Commendable enough, though excusable for the game's intent in being straightforward.
+It’s essentially a bare minimum story that sets itself up just for the sake of having a story to follow.
+Commendable enough, though excusable for the game’s intent in being straightforward.

 I wish I could say that the gameplay more than makes up for the fact that the story is barely there, though even that is pretty jarringly simple.
 One shoots their glove at an enemy and launches themselves at it to defeat them.
 Try and build a combo by hitting multiple enemies to better the score and better the chance for a larger variety of sweets.
 Various power-ups including a longer whip attack and a speed-up button also appear at random with each level, though the usefulness of such items comes into question when one can better spam the attack button with the right timing for each stage.
 I never found myself rushing to collect said upgrades, though it was more as an obligation that I trusted that it’d make me better and less than I actually wanted them.

-One aspect to the gameplay I do like is the potential to collect balloons with letters on them spelling out "E-X-P-A-N-D." Doing this will increase one's number of hit points in an individual run by three, no matter the maximum health (which can range from 1-9; the standard is 6).
-Anywhere from zero to four balloons will appear in each stage, however, lettered balloons can overlap to any degree (I've encounter three "A" balloons in one stage).
+One aspect to Whip!
+Whip!‘s gameplay I do like is the potential to collect balloons with letters on them spelling out “E-X-P-A-N-D.” Doing this will increase one’s number of hit points in an individual run by three, no matter the maximum health (which can range from 1-9; the standard is 6).
+Anywhere from zero to four balloons will appear in each stage, however, lettered balloons can overlap to any degree (I’ve encounter three “A” balloons in one stage).
 This is a nice incentive to focus on the surroundings of a level rather than just bashing enemies without thinking about it.

 What makes the game a tad less simple than I initially let on is the enemy variety, with baddies being able to shoot harmful orbs, stun the player, or take more than one “whip.”
 Early on, the game is immensely easy with enemies simply running around waiting for the player to attack them, so the level of difficulty building as the enemies become smarter is another nice touch, and especially noteworthy as my Game Overs started stacking up the closer I got to the final boss.
 Progression, pacing, and enemy variety are all handled well in terms of gameplay in Whip!
 Whip!, but that’s basically it.